pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-`Display` types can be serialized into `String`s which are friendly to the end users of the program.
+`Display` types can be serialized into `String`s that are friendly to the end users of the program.
 Example impl for `Point`:

 ```rust
 use std::fmt;